 - Exploring addiction myths, another tool to prevent suicide

 - Work Exhange program helps participants choose career paths

 - Questions surrounding US citizenship and residency

 - Dont' let the rain and snow slow you down, tips on eeping fit in winter

 - What happens when you overstaying on a 90-day holiday visa waiver to the USA

-Tommy McCarthy, who for years has brought traditional Irish music to Boston and the surrounding areas, has taken on a new endeavor - producer.
-McCarthy has collaborated with Boston-based dramatist Pete Holm to produce the new play “The Fiddlers of Inishbofin,” a romantic comedy of music rivalry based on a true series of events.
+Tommy McCarthy, who for years has brought traditional Irish music to Boston and the surrounding areas, collaborated with Boston-based dramatist/director Peter Holm to produce the “The Fiddlers of Inishbofin,” a romantic comedy of music rivalry based on a true series of events.

 “Fiddlers” follows the story of a troupe of Irish musicians who take the ferry to Galway’s Inishbofin in the dead of winter, for a session and birthday celebration.